Yosna/Multi-Model-AI-Text-Generator/README.md

 The output will begin with a randomly selected seed character and continue for the configured number of tokens.

+## Loss Visualization

+- Plotting both training and validation loss curves
+- Optional exponential smoothing for clearer trends
+- Saving plots with timestamped filenames to a model-specific directory
+- Configurable via `config.json`

+## GPU Acceleration

+- GPU acceleration is used by default if a CUDA device is available.

 ## Example Output (LSTM)

 ```